alphagov/govuk-design-guide/docs/glossary/content-model.md

 title: Content model
 theme: Information layer
 ---
-Content modelling is the process of defining:
+The content model is the output of doing content modelling.

+Content modelling divides content into it's smallest reasonable pieces.
+Organising and classifiing content so it can be understood and used by computers and humans.

+Content modelling defines:

-- the types of content you need
+- the different kinds of content you have (or could have) in your domain
-- the attributes of each content type
+- the [attributes](/glossary/attribute) that make up each content type
-- the relationships between the [content types](/glossary/content-type)
-- their roles when they work together
+- the relationships between the [content types](/glossary/content-type) and how they work together

-- the output is the content model
+## Do not confuse with

+Domain model – maps the core concepts and relationships of an organisation’s operating context